-Compared with unfractionated heparin, enoxaparin has been associated with lower rates of recurrent ischemic events and of invasive procedures in the short term, as well as at 1 year among patients with UA [194].
-Among high-risk patients with UA/ NSTEMI treated with an early invasive strategy, the rate of death or MI at 30 days did not differ significantly between enoxaparin and unfractionated heparin, and enoxaparin was associated with an increased risk of major bleeding [152; 195].
-A 2018 systematic review and meta-analysis found similar death rates and major bleeding between enoxaparin and unfractionated heparin [196].
+Compared with unfractionated heparin, enoxaparin has been associated with lower rates of recurrent ischemic events and of invasive procedures in the short term, as well as at 1 year among patients with UA [195].
+Among high-risk patients with UA/ NSTEMI treated with an early invasive strategy, the rate of death or MI at 30 days did not differ significantly between enoxaparin and unfractionated heparin, and enoxaparin was associated with an increased risk of major bleeding [152; 196].
+A 2023 assessment of bleeding and associated risk factors among a cohort of 602 patients treated with enoxaparin found that the incidence of bleeding was 15.8%; 5.7% involved major bleeding.
+The risk factors associated with bleeding were age 65 years or older, history of bleeding, and history of oral anticoagulant exposure [197].